+Main Menu

-- Main Menu The Main Menu contains a number of submenus.
+The Main Menu contains a number of submenus.
 Instrument parameters and settings can be read and modified within the submenus according to their function.
 The concentration appears above the Main Menu and submenus in every screen.
 The Service menu is visible only when the instrument is in service mode.
 For more information on the service mode, see "Service Mode" later in this chapter.

+- Use and to move the cursor up and down.

-- Press 🗲 to make a selection. - Press to return to the Main Menu or to return to the Run screen.
+- Press (to make a selection.

+- Press t to return to the Main Menu or t to return to the Run screen.